-From the Archive: Peter Dale Scott Discusses the Deep State and the American War Machine
+From the Archive: Peter Dale Scott Discusses the Deep State & the American War Machine

 We speak to Dr. Peter Dale Scott on his latest book, “American War Machine.”
 We discuss the politically correct atmosphere in education, CIA drug trafficking, assassination, deep politics and the drug war in Mexico.